Piste Skis & Carving Skis

 Good to know

 Calculate your DIN number for your ski binding setting right here - based on your weight, height, skill level and age.
 If you order skis and bindings at SkatePro then you will naturally enco...

 If you have been skiing for a while and you want to get skis appropriate for your skill level this guide can lead you in the right direction.
 As you are no longer a beginner, and you ski wi...

 If you are a beginner skier and ready to purchase your first pair of skis then here is a guide to lead you in the right direction.
 To keep things simple, we will help you identify what type...

 Carving skis for slalom and racing on the piste

-Race skis are also called piste skis since you can use them for most disciplines on the slopes.
-Some race skis are quite advanced, while others are easier to use.
-Race skis are designed for stability at high speeds, however, they can be challenging to maneuver.
+Carving skis are also called piste skis since you can use them for most disciplines on the slopes.
+Some carving skis are quite advanced, while others are easier to use.
+Piste skis are designed for stability at high speeds, however, they can be challenging to manoeuvre.
 Because of that, they are best suited for advanced and expert skiers.
-These type of skis are also used on a professional level, for example at the world cup.
+These type of race skis are also used on a professional level, for example at the world cup.

-The race ski is often built as a carving ski with a narrow waist and a wider front.
-At the same time, it has a stiff construction to provide stability.
-Even though race skis are manufactured for the compact snow on the piste, a few of the new models have a slightly different construction, making them a bit easier to use off-piste as well.
+The piste ski is often built as a carving ski with a narrow waist and a wider front.
+At the same time, it comes with a stiff construction to provide stability.
+Even though piste skis are manufactured for the compact snow on the slopes, a few of the new models have a slightly different construction, making them a bit easier to use in off-piste conditions as well.
 However, only advanced skiers should try this out, as it can be quite difficult.